 Wanting to help people plan their own expeditions as well as travel adventurously and independently was my motivation for setting up …all but essential travel…

 Working as an expedition leader I have led over 40 expeditions in places such as Chile, Madagascar, Nepal, Borneo, Zambia, Botswana, India, Tanzania and the Wakhan Corridor, Afghanistan.
-I have a Geography PhD from the University of Sheffield and am a qualified International Mountain Leader and Mountaineering Instructor (MIA).
+I have a Geography PhD from the University of Sheffield and am a qualified International Mountain Leader and Mountaineering Instructor (MIC).
 I am also a Fellow of the Royal Geographical Society and regularly write travel articles accompanied by my own photography.

 Where I’ve been

 When I am not helping others to plan their travels, I am leading overseas expeditions or planning my own trips.

 In 2010/11 I travelled overland from Kathmandu, Nepal back to the UK.
 I crossed 20 countries, spending the most time in Central Asia (the ‘Stans), mountaineering in Afghanistan, Tajikistan, Kyrgyzstan and Nepal, then crossing the Caspian Sea on a cargo ship to the Southern Caucasus (Azerbaijan,

 “The list of places I want to go gets longer, rather than shorter, the more I travel.”